shea08/shea08.github.io/Adrift.md

 * * *

-## <b> Why is it also known as the KÜbler-Ross model? </b>
+## <b> Why is it also known as the Kübler-Ross model? </b>

-The five stages of grief (also known as the Kubler-Ross model) was proposed by Elisabeth Kubler-Ross in her book On Death and Dying in 1969.
+The five stages of grief (also known as the Kübler-Ross model) was proposed by Elisabeth Kübler-Ross in her book On Death and Dying in 1969.

 * * *